2021 International Climate Action Challenge Kicks Off with 60 Teams from 25 Countries

 In 2021, 60 teams from 25 countries are participating in the challenge.
 Teams hail from Pakistan, Yemen, Sudan, Switzerland, Zimbabwe, the Philippines, and beyond.

-The teams' initiatives range from starting community gardens and farms to training dozens of households to use composting, and from starting a green business or school eco-clubs, to taking on regional reforestation projects.
+The teams' initiatives range from starting community gardens and farms to training dozens of households to use composting, and from starting a green business or school eco-clubs, to taking on planting thousands of trees.

 Top teams will be featured in a free virtual conference, the ICAC21 Impact Summit, December 14 - 16, 2021.